 Here’s where a Behavioral Psychology’s theory of Learning-Performance Distinction comes into play.
 The Learning-Performance Distinction talks about how the human brain has two very distinct modes, learning and performing.
 When the brain is one of those two modes, it doesn’t do the other very well.
 This has to do with a range of different things including the human need to accomplish things and when they are trying to accomplish something if it’s OK to fail or must they just succeed.
 If you are going to be practicing improving something an individual must be in a safe environment where he’s allowed and encouraged to fail, while also not being expected to produce and perform.

 It’s also not just about learning how to do something.
 When we talk about how skilled someone is with a skill, like language, we can talk about it in a couple of ways.
-We can say that someone is proficient with the language and that they are fluent with a language.
-There’s a lot to say about knowing the structure, spelling, and the vocabulary of a language, but as anyone who’s studied a foreign language for a time and then tried to ask directions, order dinner or find the restroom in that country for the first time, fluency matters.
+We can say that someone is proficient with the language and that they are fluent in a language.
+There’s a lot to say about knowing the structure, spelling, and vocabulary of a language, but as anyone who’s studied a foreign language for a time and then tried to ask directions, order dinner, or find the restroom in that country for the first time, fluency matters.
 Fluency is being skilled and familiar enough with something that when under pressure to perform a person uses that skill without thinking.
-In the software world, someone who is fluent with Test Driven Development wouldn’t have to restrain themselves from writing a test first, they’d just do it out of habit…aka fluency.
+In the software world, someone who is fluent in Test Driven Development wouldn’t have to restrain themselves from writing a test first, they’d just do it out of habit…aka fluency.